brantje/passman/README.md

 It features client side password encryption with aes.

 #Features
-- Add items in a folder
+- Add tags to an item
-- Folder tree
+- Tag cloud
 - Client side aes password encryption
 - Option to remember the encryption key in the localstorage.
 - Password generator with strength indicator